Skip to content

 She studied Statistics at the Middle East Technical University (METU, Turkey), and holds a M.S degree in Statistics from METU and Ph.D. in Marketing from University of Groningen (The Netherlands).
 She holds a degree of Associate Professorship in Marketing from Italy and Turkey.
 Feray Adiguzel has been at University of Michigan Ross School of Business (U.S.A.) as a visiting scholar more than 3 years during her PhD.
 She worked at LUISS University in Italy, Erasmus University School of Economics in Rotterdam, and VU University in Amsterdam before joining NTU.
 She externally has supervised master thesis students at University of Amsterdam, and VU University Amsterdam.

-Her main research interests are sustainability, quantitative marketing, digital marketing, cross cultural marketing and advertising.
+Her main research interests are sustainability, quantitative marketing, digital marketing, international marketing and marketing strategy.
 Dr Adıgüzel has published high quality articles and has presented several research papers in various international conferences.
 She has published in journals such as Journal of Marketing Research, International Journal of Research in Marketing, Journal of Business Research, Journal of Economic Psychology, Journal of Cleaner production, Journal of Retailing and Consumer Services, and Journal of Consumer Marketing.
 The paper that she collaborated with Michalek, J., Ebbes, P., Feinberg, R.E. & Papalambros, P. was received 2011 IJRM Best paper award.
 Dr Adıgüzel has expertise in quantitative data analysis, especially Bayesian methods, missing and incomplete data imputation, and have knowledge in statistical programming.
 She also have experience in conducting marketing experiments, working with survey and panel data.

 Research areas